Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 Forgetting Image Stability

-Images without explicit dimensions cause layout shifts, hurting CLS and user trust.
+Images without explicit width and height attributes cause layout shifts as the page loads, directly hurting CLS scores and user trust.

 How Image Size Choices Turn Into Real Page Speed Problems